aristosv/freqtrade/README.md

 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/freqtrade/main/freqtrade_new)
 ```

+These are some of the information you will be required to provide when installing Freqtrade.

 - Bot Name: This will be the bot's name.
 When setting up multiple bots each one can have it's name.
 - Web UI user/pass: The credentials to login on the web interface of the bot. http://your_ip_address:8080
 - Stake Currency: Which coin do you want to use to trade on?
 It's recommended to use a stablecoin like USDT.